 If you are expecting a baby and already have one or more children, it’s wise to solve their sleep problems before the new baby arrives.
 Remember, a newborn typically awakens every three to four hours and adapting to a new baby’s schedule is very tiring for everyone in the house.

 If you also have a toddler or a child who is having a difficult time falling asleep, or who regularly gets out of bed during the night, the stress of this is likely to hinder your ability to get much-needed rest.
-By solving your child’s sleep problems in the months before the new baby arrives, the entire family will be in a better position to enjoy the newest member of the family with the least amount of sleep interruptions as possible.
+By solving your child’s sleep problems in the months before the new baby arrives, the entire family will be in a better position to enjoy the newest member of the family with the fewest sleep interruptions possible.

 Have your child lie down in his bed.
 Lift each arm and leg individually, holding each limb tightly before loosely flopping it down on his bed.
 Then have him tense and relax other muscle groups in his body.
 For example, have him wrinkle his face and hold his eyes tightly closed, before relaxing his face.
 (Tense each muscle group for at least 5 seconds before releasing them and relaxing.)